Ali Asad (wrestler)

-Ali Asad is a Pakistani professional wrestler.
+Ali Asad (born 2 September 2000) is a Pakistani professional wrestler.
 He was stripped off his bronze medal at the 2022 Commonwealth Games after testing positive for performance enhancing drugs.

 Career

 Ali lost to India's Ravi Kumar Dahiya in the semi-final of 2022 Commonwealth Games.; but he managed to win a bronze medal by defeating New Zealand's Suraj Singh.
 However, he lost his medal after his dope test result came out to be positive.
 The test was conducted by the authorities before he left Pakistan to participate in the CWG.